 Step 10.
 Compression and Encryption Options

-You can make MSP360 (CloudBerry) Backup compress your backup contents to decrease the space required for storing the backup and the time needed to upload it to the target storage.
+Backup for Windows allows you to compress your backup contents to decrease the space required to store the backup and the uploading time to the target backup storage.

 In addition, you can protect your backup by encrypting its contents, file names, or both.
 MSP360 (CloudBerry) Backup supports AES encryption with key sizes of 128, 192 and 256 bits.